 Deferred maintenance items can also be addressed.
 Need a new roof?
 Need to replace a section of fence.
 Repair dry rot in house siding or roof eves.
 Lastly, pest and home inspections are expected in our market and will identify repair items to consider.
 Buyers use these items to rationalize a lower price or decide to not submit an offer.

-This interest-free, no hidden fee, loan is available for up to 5% of the list price with a max of $75,000 (equivalent to a $1.5M list price).
+This interest-free, no hidden fee, loan is available for up to 5% of the list price, 50% of home equity, with a max of $40,000 (max list price of $4M).
 A simple online application makes it easy to obtain.
 You get a debit card that you can use as you please.
 The loan is paid-off out of escrow, so saves you from using your own money.
 Click on Learn More or send me an email for additional information.
 Next step is for us to discuss the options for your home.
 Then you can decide how best to proceed.